mangotapioca13/SimpleToDo/README.md

 ## Notes

 Some challenges include connecting Git to Android Studio, but used terminal to upload all the files.
+There were also some complications with constraints, but received help and was able to properly place the items into the screen.

 ## License